gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 - When connected to a wifi network, it will obtain the closest weather station and, depending on the scheduler, may display the external temperature and humidity.
 - Manages the low power consumption mode by turning off the power to digits 0-3.
 When awakened, it will turn back on the power to digits 0-3.

-Below is the fully assembled, front face of the controller PCB.
+Front face of the controller PCB fully assembled.
 ![front-face-controller-pcb](../img/controllerpcb/fullyassembled-frontface.webp)
-Below is the fully assembled, back side of the controller PCB.
+Back side of the controller PCB fully assembled.
 ![back-face-controller-pcb](../img/controllerpcb/fullyassembled-backface.webp)

 ## Prerequisites